Dr. Rob Dillon, Coordinator

 Now turning to you, my present readership.
 The construction of a gene tree is not and cannot be the beginning of a research effort!
 You cannot derive an hypothesis from a gene tree.
 The only appropriate application for a gene tree is to test an hypothesis that you have clearly stated a priori on the basis of library research, field experience, and biological intuition.

 We do not need any more DNA sequences from random freshwater gastropods shoveled into the NCBI GenDump.
 We do not need any more odd-lot molecular phylogenies of random freshwater gastropod genera or families – we don’t understand the ones we’ve got now.
 We do not need more data; we do not need more analysis.
 What we need are more precisely-framed, rigorously-testable hypotheses.
-Which can only come from a thorough education in evolutionary science, a firm understanding of the biology of the remarkable creatures to which we have dedicated our careers, rigorous scholarship and field experience, lots of both.
+Which can only come from a thorough education in evolutionary science, a firm understanding of the biology of the remarkable creatures to which we have dedicated our careers, rigorous scholarship and field experience, lots of all of it.

 So finally, returning to our research program on Lymnaea (Galba) bulimoides.
 We have proceeded in orderly fashion from question to hypothesis to data to analysis to conclusion.
-But there remains yet one final box in the flow chart I scrawled on the blackboard in front of my doe-eyed freshmen – a box that the International Bulimoides Study Team has not as yet checked.
+But there remains yet one final box in the flow chart I used to scrawl on the blackboard in front of my doe-eyed freshmen – a box that the International Bulimoides Study Team has not as yet checked.
 And there will be a fourth essay in this series, eventually.
 But next month we are moving on to other topics.
 So, stay tuned.

 Notes